Research on Ethics

 In 2014, the Ukleja Center began offering annual grants to support faculty ethics research and contributions to the body of knowledge in disciplinary and interdisciplinary ethics.
 CSULB faculty members are invited to apply for ethics research stipends each fall.
+Faculty members can apply here.
 Current ethics research topics include:

 - Ethical Consideration about Sexual Expression in Nursing Homes (Dr. Maria Claver)

 - Graduate Nursing Students' Knowledge and Perceptions of Advance Care Planning: An Ethical Responsibility (Dr. Savitri Singh-Carlson)